• Free Tours

 Museu de Cultures del Món Barcelona - Free on Sundays

 Museu de Cultures del Món.
-Photo by OK apartment
+Photo by OK Apartment

 FREE TIMES: Every Sunday after 3 pm & the first Sunday of the month.